 3. "Structural Emergency Control Paradigm", IEEE Journal on Emerging and Selected Topics in Circuits and Systems, accepted 2017 [pdf][link]

-This new control paradigm changes the way we think about control design.
-Instead of updating the control input to force the power system state to the desired operating condition, we relocate the operating condition (by adjusting the impedance of some critical lines) to attract the emergency state.
+This paper gives a non-traditional way to look at the control design problem.
+Instead of updating the control input to force the power system state to a fixed operating condition, we relocate the operating condition (by adjusting the impedance of some critical lines) to attract the emergency state.

 4. "Toward Simulation-free Estimation of Critical Clearing Time", IEEE Trans.
 Power Systems, accepted 2016 [pdf][link]